fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6d.md

 - Are often stateful, as they tend to serve as data sources.
 - Are usually generated using higher-order components such as connect from React Redux, rather than written by hand.

 Dividing the application into presentational and container components is one way of structuring React applications that has been deemed beneficial.
 The division may be a good design choice or it may not, it depends on the context.

 Abramov attributes the following [benefits](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) to the division:

 - Better separation of concerns.
 You understand your app and your UI better by writing components this way.
 - Better reusability.
 You can use the same presentational component with completely different state sources, and turn those into separate container components that can be further reused.
 - Presentational components are essentially your app’s “palette”.
 You can put them on a single page and let the designer tweak all their variations without touching the app’s logic.
 You can run screenshot regression tests on that page.

 Abramov mentions the term [higher-order component](https://reactjs.org/docs/higher-order-components.html).
 The <i>Notes</i> component is an example of a regular component, whereas the <i>connect</i> method provided by React-Redux is an example of a <i>high-order component</i>.
 Essentially, a higher-order component is a function that accepts a "regular" component as its parameter, which then returns a new "regular" component as its return value.

 Higher-order components, or HOCs, are a way of defining generic functionality that can be applied to components.
 This is a concept from functional programming that very slightly resembles inheritance in object-oriented programming.

 HOCs are a generalization of the [Higher-Order Function](https://en.wikipedia.org/wiki/Higher-order_function) (HOF) concept.
 HOFs are functions that either accept functions as parameters or return functions.
-We have been using HOFs throughout the course, e.g. all of the methods used for dealing with arrays like *map, filter and find* are HOFs.
+We have been using HOFs throughout the course.
+For instance, all of the methods used for dealing with arrays like *map, filter and find* are HOFs.

 <!-- Reactin hook-apin ilmestymisen jälkeen HOC:ien suosio on kääntynyt laskuun, ja melkein kaikki kirjastot, joiden käyttö on aiemmin perustunut HOC:eihin on saanut hook-perustaisen apin.
 Useimmiten , kuten myös reduxin kohdalla, hook-perustaiset apit ovat HOC-apeja huomattavasti yksinkertaisempia. -->
 After the React hook API was published, HOCs have become less and less popular.
 Almost all libraries which used to be based on HOCs have now been modified to use hooks.
 Most of the time hook-based APIs are a lot simpler than HOC-based ones, as is the case with Redux as well.

 ### Redux and the component state

 We have come a long way in this course and, finally, we have come to the point at which we are using React "the right way", meaning React only focuses on generating the views, and the application state is wholly separated from the React components and passed on to Redux, its actions, and its reducers.

 What about the *useState* hook, which provides components with their own state?
 Does it have any role if an application is using Redux or some other external state management solution?
 If the application has more complicated forms, it may be beneficial to implement their local state using the state provided by the *useState* function.
-One can, of course, have Redux manage the state of the forms, however, if the state of the form is only relevant when filling the form (e.g. for validation) it may be wise to leave the management of state to the component responsible for the form.
+One can, of course, have Redux manage the state of the forms.
+However, if the state of the form is only relevant when filling the form (e.g. for validation) it may be wise to leave the management of state to the component responsible for the form.

 Should we always use Redux?
 Probably not.
 Dan Abramov, the developer of Redux, discusses this in his article [You Might Not Need Redux](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367).

 Nowadays it is possible to implement Redux-like state management without Redux by using the React [context](https://reactjs.org/docs/context.html) api and the [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer) hook.
 More about this [here](https://www.simplethread.com/cant-replace-redux-with-hooks/) and [here](https://hswolff.com/blog/how-to-usecontext-with-usereducer/).
 We will also practice this in
 [part 9](/en/part9).

 </div>